Posts tagged as:

 • Ideas are cheap and plentiful.
 The real question is how you execute.
 When the economy started tanking you just knew that bankruptcy’s would soar.
 But what did you do to go out and get you some of that business?
 Probably nothing.

 • You can’t recognize the details that matter most until after you start building.
 That’s when you see what needs the most attention.
 If you want to start video blogging about ten things you should know before entering into a contract you should just look into your cam and do it.
-You can than graduate to a flip.
+You can then graduate to a flip camera.
 If you are telegenic, you may one day even become a YouTube star.

 • Commit to making decisions.
 Don’t wait for a perfect solution.
 Decide and move forward.
 Decisions are progress.
 Lawyers often agonize over hiring the best web designer for their new blog.
 Instead of making a decision, they wait and wait and wait…..and guess what?
 No decision.
 Decide and move on.